 Choosing your deductible amount is usually decided at the beginning of your policy and can’t be changed until that policy expires.
 Also, because the deductible amount varies based on your premium and vice versa, you can’t make this switch halfway through a policy.

-How To Avoid Paying Deductibles
+How Can You Avoid Paying Deductibles?

 What happens if you can’t pay your car insurance deductible?
 If you’re at fault in an accident, there’s not much you can do.

 At-fault drivers must pay the car insurance deductible to cover the damage caused by the incident.
 Mechanics are legally allowed to keep your car until its repair costs are taken care of.
 It also may be illegal for them to waive the deductible for you and overcharge the car insurance company.

 Insurance companies may also take the deductible from your claim before paying out your benefits.
 For instance, if the cost to repair is $2,000 and you have a $500 deductible, your insurance provider may only write you a check for $1,500 or pay the mechanic their part of the expenses directly.
 This forces you to cover your deductible.

 How Can I Get Out Of Paying My Deductible?

 If you are not at fault in an accident and another driver hits you, you may not have to pay your deductible.
 The at-fault driver’s liability coverage should cover the cost of damages.